Control Lyapunov-Barrier Function Based Model Predictive Control for Stochastic Nonlinear Affine Systems: Conclusion

 \section{Conclusion}

-This paper presents a CLBF based stochastic model predictive control approach for nonlinear systems.
+This paper presents a continuous-time stochastic MPC approach for nonlinear systems.
 We give the notion of stochastic CLBF and its construction.
 Moreover, a stochastic CLF design method for differentially flat systems via dynamic feedback linearization is presented.
-The proposed stochastic MPC can ensure stability, safety and feasibility and is validated through a collision avoidance situation of wheeled mobile robots.
+The proposed stochastic MPC can ensure stability, safety and feasibility and is validated through a collision avoidance simulation of wheeled mobile robots.
+Future work focuses on theoretical analysis of safety in sampling intervals.